The Mental Health Solution . com

 More information on divine discipline is available in the article entitled God and Discipline.

 Eighth: Recognize that creating anxiety in your life is a prime demonic objective.
 And sometimes demons will be successful.
-Refer to the series When Satan Gets a Foothold in regard to how to deal with this circumstance.
+Refer to the series entitled When Satan Gets a Foothold in regard to how to deal with this circumstance.

 Another link is below.